 One of the main issues when working with an AD-converter is to maintain the full dynamic range within the best operating level.
-Therefore the Fireface UFX II internally uses hi-quality electronic switches, which allow for a perfect adaptation of all rear inputs individually to the most often used studio levels.
-The Fireface UFX II offers the following level references:
+Therefore the Fireface UFX III internally uses hi-quality electronic switches, which allow for a perfect adaptation of all rear inputs individually to the most often used studio levels.
+The Fireface UFX III provides +13 dBu and +19 dBu with 12 dB of variable gain.:

-Reference 0 dBFS @ Headroom
+0 dBFS @ Reference Headroom Legacy

-Lo Gain +19 dBu 15 dB
++19 dBu +4 dBu 15 dB Lo Gain

-+4 dBu +13 dBu 9 dB
++13 dBu +4 dBu 9 dB +4 dBu

-The above levels are also found in all other RME devices.
+The above levels are also found in all other RME devices (Legacy).
 Therefore they are fully compatible to each other.
 A reference level of -10 dBV can be set by using +4 dBu and adding 9 dB of gain with the Gain knob in the TotalMix FX channel settings.